Tips for Your Capital Requisition Request

 You also need to make sure that you consider all of the factors involved in your requisition.
 For example, if reaching your goal requires storing months of surveillance footage, you’ll want to consider the capacity of your current server system to handle all of that data.
 If your current server system is outdated, nearing capacity, or just isn’t up to the tasks of storing all of your video needs, your request should include costs to replace the current system or to augment it with Network or Direct Attached Storage or external storage options.

 Meeting business needs

 Tying your capital requisition to achieving your current business needs is critical for your request to get traction.
-Talk to senior managers and partners to better understand the company’s current needs and how a security camera system can help meet those needs.
+Talk to senior managers and partners to better understand the company’s current needs and how a security camera system for operational improvement can help meet those needs.
 For example, if your company performs seasonal shutdowns in the summer or during the winter holiday season, security issues during these periods may be a serious concern for the company that could be met with the installation of a surveillance system.
 Or maybe your delivery dock is a sore spot that desperately needs to improve its efficiency.
 From reducing wait times to helping address staffing issues, security cameras can help you improve your dock operations and boost productivity for your company.

 Know that you need a security system, but unsure which of your business needs to tie your request to?
 We offer a free one-hour security consultation that can help you decide which area to focus on in your requisition on to get the best chance of approval.

 Show decision makers that you reviewed all of the options for meeting your business’ goals and then prove that security cameras are the best way to meet your goals.
 Instead of letting owners and board members second guess the need for your request, show them up front the other options you considered and then break down why security cameras are the best option.